Skip to contents

 egfr

-Numeric (required predictor variable): Estimated glomerular filtration rate (eGFR) in mL/min/1.73m2, from 15-140
+Numeric or call (required predictor variable): Estimated glomerular filtration rate (eGFR) in mL/min/1.73m2, entered either as a numeric from 15-140 or as a call to calc_egfr() or synonyms, as described in the "Details" section

 bmi

-Numeric (required predictor variable): Body mass index (BMI) in kg/m2, from 18.5-39.9
+Numeric or call (required predictor variable): Body mass index (BMI) in kg/m2, entered either as a numeric from 18.5-39.9 or as a call to calc_bmi() or synonyms, as described in the "Details" section

 hba1c

-Numeric (optional predictor variable): Glycated hemoglobin (HbA1c) in %, from 4.5-15; see the details section for more information about the lower bound of the range
+Numeric (optional predictor variable): Glycated hemoglobin (HbA1c) in %, from 4.5-15; see the "Details" section for more information about the lower bound of the range

 uacr